 Flax meal, which consists of ground flax seeds, can be used as a flour substitute.
 Even though it has a higher fat content than the other four substitutes mentioned above, the fats are of the healthy omega-3 variety.
 In addition, flax meal is a fantastic source of fiber, meaning that it will fill you up faster.

 As you can see, your flour substitute options are almost endless.
 They are also very tasty.
 In fact, once you’ve tried these alternatives, you’ll probably never go back to flour again.
-Your taste buds – and you waist line – will be forever grateful.
+Your taste buds – and your waistline – will be forever grateful.